tlint101/py50/README_pypi.md

 ```

 ## Summary
-The project was created to laboratory use.
+The project was created for laboratory use.
 I found many of my classmates/coworkers were
 using a program that I found to be unfriendly to generate dose-response curves.
 I found
 a few other repositories that can also generate dose-response curves in python, however,
 they did not meet my requirements: